Posting cadence

 Should I apologize for a posting gap?+

-How do I prevent another gap?+
+How do I prevent another gap in my posting schedule?+

-Is a posting gap a real problem?+
+Is a posting gap a major issue for loan officers?+

 Create mortgage content with a calmer workflow